chaseruskin/orbit/docs/src/commands/search.md

 Returns a list of the ip found in the catalog.

+The returned list of ip is organized by row with each row consisting of four
+columns: the ip's name, the ip's latest version, the ip's state, and the ip's uuid.

 By default, all ip in the catalog will be returned.
 To filter by ip name, use the `<ip>` option.
 To limit the number of results, use the `--limit` option.